jennifernjeri/jennifernjeri/README.md

-- 👋 Hi, I’m @jennifernjeri
+- 👋 Hi, I’m @jennifernjeri.
-- 👀 I’m interested in Data Scientist
+- 👀 I’m interested in Data Science.
-- 🌱 I’m currently learning R
+- 🌱 I’m currently learning R.
-- 💞️ I’m looking to collaborate on Data Analysis
+- 💞️ I’m looking to collaborate on Data Analysis.
-- 📫 How to reach me njeri.datascientist@gmail.com
+- 📫 How to reach me: njeri.datascientist@gmail.com.

 <!---
 jennifernjeri/jennifernjeri is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.